 The light blue shirt also marks the episode that’s the end of the Salen era, 5×10 Cheat Day.
 Shaun wears it when he tells both Lea and Glassman that he wants to stand up for his friends and family, and that he cares more about the people in his life than his job.

-Perhaps also important is to take a look at episodes that are important milestones for Shaun where is isn’t wearing the light blue shirt.
-I daresay those are the following:
+Sure, there are some episodes that are important milestones for Shaun where is isn’t wearing the light blue shirt, which I daresay are the following:

 - 1×18 More